Heavy Material – What are they?

 NO filling above the rim of the bin or the ‘solid fill line’ (7m3 – 9m3 bins).
 For Big Bins (12m3 to 30m3) specific loading instructions will be given by our office or the driver.
 If these guidelines are exceeded we reserve the right to leave the bin behind and charge an additional fee for lost time, time onsite, a return trip or the time it takes to unload and make a bin safe for transport.

 If you are unsure please phone us on (07) 3821 3200 and we would be happy to discuss & offer advice on the best solution for your situation.
-Alternatively you can send us a ‘General Enquiry‘ online.
+Alternatively you can contact us by email or complete a ‘General Enquiry’ through our online booking forms by selecting the ‘General Enquiry‘ tab.
+We’ll respond as soon as practical once we receive your enquiry.